devlinjunker/JS-Fun/play/test.webpack/README.md

     - add `failOnErrorWatch` [false] not sure I see this working...
     - set `reportingSeverity` [error]
       `error` to prevent dev server from reloading the webpage
       `warning` to display messages as warnings in console, still reloads webpage and runs failing code
+**NOTE:** Need to add any webpack aliases to .flowconfig

 ### Linting
- - Add .lintrc.* (yaml so we can have comments) with flow extensions
+ - Add .eslintrc.* (yaml so we can have comments) with flow extensions
  - Add ESLint Loader to Webpack
- [x] Comment Headers in all files
+ [x] Require Comment Headers in all files
+ **ESLint options:**
+  [ ] fix
+  [ ] cache - speed up build
+  [ ] formatter - for formatting output
+  [ ] eslintPath - for using specific version
+  [ ] emitError - always errors
+  [ ] emitWarning - always warnings
+  [ ] quiet - only errors
+  [ ] failOnWarning
+  [ ] failOnError
+  [ ] outputReport - errors to file

+### Unit Tests
+ Lets use Mocha, seems more flexible